borntofrappe/game-development/02 Breakout/Breakout 1/README.md

 )
 ```

-As described in the previous section, these values relate to the coordinates, size and dimension of the quad.
+As described in the previous section, these values relate to the coordinates, size and dimensions of the quad.

 Once you use this function on a spritesheet, you obtain a table, specifying the quads of the spritesheet in a structure similar to the following: